avgn/algorithms/README.md

 # About
-This repository contains Python implementations of some Computer Science algorithms.
+This repository contains the implementation of some Computer Science algorithms in Python.